abbreviatedman/react-full-stack-database/readme.md

 MONGODB_URI="mongodb+srv://<USERNAME>:<PASSWORD>@cluster0.<CLUSTER-CODE>.mongodb.net/fullstack-db"
 ```

-Remember to replace everything in the `<>` with what YOUR personal connection string looks like.
+Remember to replace the `<>` and everything in it with what YOUR personal connection string looks like.

 15. In `mongodb.js`, set up the connection like this: